poilerblate/poilerblate/README.md

 Component specific tests are stored in `src/components/<ComponentName>/<ComponentName>.test.js` and actions/reducers tests in `__tests__/`.

+When you change output of a component, test for that component will probably fail because [jest snapshot](https://facebook.github.io/jest/docs/snapshot-testing.html) doesn't match.
+You can update snapshots by issuing `jest -u` if you have jest installed globally, or by `npm test -- -u`.

 ## Development

 Type `npm start` and development server is launched to http://localhost:3000.
 If you want to set another port, environment variable PORT can be passed to the start script like `PORT=4000 npm start`.